 Table of Contents

-- Want to start exploring Tokyo?
+- Want to start exploring?
 Here are the top 10 best things to do in Tokyo, Japan…

 - Other Tokyo attractions & places to visit in Tokyo

 - What to do in Tokyo, Japan: A summary

-Want to start exploring Tokyo?
+Want to start exploring?
 Here are the top 10 best things to do in Tokyo, Japan…

 Picking out the top 10 things to do in Tokyo is never an easy task.
-With the size of Tokyo alone, you could almost spend your entire Japan itinerary in the city without seeing the same street twice.
+With the size of Tokyo alone, you could almost spend your entire trip to Japan in the city without seeing the same street twice.
 Add in all the awesome day trips from Tokyo, and it’s obvious why Tokyo’s the perfect introduction to Japan!

 Fortunately, public transportation in Tokyo is top-notch.
 Getting around the city is an absolute breeze (as long as you avoid rush hour); most of the best Tokyo attractions are just a quick train ride away!
 Even if you’ve only got one day in Tokyo, you can bite off a good chunk of these top 10 things to do in Tokyo.